-During this season some people gave up their thrice-weekly Starbucks run, brewing their coffee at home in order to give an extra $12 per week to a food pantry.
-Some of us finally established a modest but achievable prayer rule—morning prayers and time spent reading the day’s gospel and epistle, or maybe a chapter of spiritual reading in the evenings from The Way of the Pilgrim or the life of a saint.
+During this season some people gave up their thrice-weekly Starbucks run, brewing their coffee at home in order to give an extra $18 per week to a food pantry.
+Some of us finally established a modest but achievable prayer rule—morning prayers and time spent reading the day’s Gospel and epistle passages, or maybe a chapter of spiritual reading in the evenings from The Way of the Pilgrim or the life of a saint.
 Others stayed away from social media.

 3. We Cultivate a Mindset of Watchfulness.

 Watchfulness involves being attentive to our inner selves and is translated from the Greek word nepsis, from nepho—to guard, inspect, examine, watch over, and keep under surveillance.
 (Personally, I prefer this term to “mindfulness,” which tends to be a popular but vague spiritual term that ignores God.)
 Saint Peter warns us to “be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour” (I Peter 5:8).
 Frankly, watchfulness is often the last thing we want to practice, especially after a long period of struggle.